-The following charts and discussions set forth certain information with respect to the compensation we paid, or recognized as an expense in accordance with Accounting Standards Codification ("ASC") Topic 718 (Compensation - Stock Compensation), to our Chief Executive Officer and our two other most highly compensated executive officers who were serving as such at December 31, 2017.
-These officers are referred to as our "named executive officers."
+The primary elements of our executive compensation include fixed base salary and benefits, variable performance compensation, stock-awards and change-incontrol payments.
+The following sections set forth certain information with respect to the compensation we paid, or recognized as an expense in accordance with Accounting Standards Codification ("ASC") Topic 718 (Compensation - Stock Compensation) to our Chief Executive Officer and our two other most highly compensated executive officers who were serving as such at December 31, 2013.
+These officers are referred to as our "Named Executive Officers."

-Summary Compensation Table For the Fiscal Year Ended December 31, 2017
+Summary Compensation Table For the Fiscal Year Ended December 31, 2013